madetech/blog/posts/pedro_1st_post.md

 These guides are made to give you structure in your presentation.
 As you are learning and developing your own style you would find out maybe one of the steps is more useful than another.
 Remember it is only a guide, modify it to suit your needs.

-I am not aware if Sagan knew this process, but if you have heard, of watched the TV series **Cosmos** you would find this pattern to explain complex subjects.
+I don't know whether Sagan knew of this process, but if you were to watch the TV series Cosmos, you would find that he uses a similar pattern to explain complex subjects.

 I hope you will find this as useful as I did.